Skip to main content

 2. Re-frame failure: Once you recognize the false self-concept, you need to re-frame the way you look at failure.
 Look for failures that were not a result of your lack of ability, and notice when your failures are not a result of your inability to perform.

-3. Practice self-compassion: This is a really tough one, because it requires a real turnaround in the way that you think about your situation.
+4. Practice self-compassion: This is a tough one because it requires a real turnaround in the way that you think about your situation.
 Think about times when you were rejected, and what it felt like when it happened.
 When you think about these times, try to imagine how much you care about the people who rejected you, and think about how that makes you feel.
 Then imagine how it would feel to them if they were the ones who were rejected.
-This is a difficult but really important exercise that forces you to take responsibility for your actions, and to reflect on your actions from the perspective of a different person.

-4. Remember that you are not alone: Having impostor syndrome is really isolating.
+5. Remember that you are not alone: Having impostor syndrome is isolating.
 Once you start to recognize that you have it, you will start to feel much better.
 You will feel a lot better about yourself and your abilities if you realize that others are struggling with the same thing as you.
 If you know that others are struggling, and you can talk to them about it, this can help you feel better.
 And if you talk to others who are successful, and you hear about their struggles, this can inspire you to want to become successful.

 To feel better, you have to feel proud of your accomplishments, even if you have not fully achieved your goals.
 You will feel proud if you know that you have taken the risks necessary to achieve success, or that you have taken part in activities that have helped you achieve success.
 Being proud of your efforts, and getting advice from others who have also succeeded, can help you feel less like a fraud.

 You will also feel better if you do something that helps you feel better about yourself.
 This could be anything that you feel good about, like being with friends and family to share your accomplishments.
 Or it could be something that helps you feel good about your future, like learning something new or planning for your future.
-The important thing is to start thinking of yourself as a successful person, and to feel proud of that.
+The important thing is to start thinking of yourself as a successful person and to feel proud of that.

 These were some effective strategies/tips on How Can You Combat Imposter Syndrome.
 You will feel better if you do some of the things mentioned above.

 It could be that you find it hard to relax with other people and don’t like to talk about your achievements.
-You can try different ways to overcome impostor syndrome by doing something that makes you feel proud, and talking to people who have succeeded.
+You can try different ways to overcome impostor syndrome by doing something that makes you feel proud and talking to people who have succeeded.

 By feeling proud, your confidence will rise, and you will feel less like a fraud.
 You will also feel better about your future, and that will help you feel better about yourself now.
 Also, by talking to people who have succeeded, you will feel more able to succeed in the future.